-Upgrading to a higher level of FDD accreditation can be achieved by progressing through each complexity level in turn.
+C11 Upgrading to a higher tier of FDD accreditation can be achieved by progressing through each complexity level in turn.
 For clarification, a tier 1 FDD can only upgrade to a tier 2 and a tier 2 to a tier 3.
-Once an FDD has achieved a higher level of accreditation, a period of consolidation60 is required before any further upgrade can be conducted.
+Once an FDD has achieved a higher level of accreditation, a period of consolidation80 is required before any further upgrade can be considered.